Vyral/base-template/_posts/2019-12-19-get-your-tickets-now-for-this-months-home-seller-forum.md

 {% include pullquote.html %}

-**So join us on Wednesday, January 22, at the Maple Grove Community Center or Thursday, January 23, at Braemar Golf Course in Edina.** Each day will have two sessions, with one starting at 11:00 a.m and the other starting at 6:45 p.m.
+**So join us on Wednesday, January 22, at the Maple Grove Community Center or Thursday, January 23, at Braemar Golf Course in Edina.** Each day will have two sessions, with one starting at 11:00 a.m. and the other starting at 6:45 p.m.

 Three out of the last four forums have sold out, so make sure that you reserve your seats here today.